-Making good on that pledge, the New York and Massachusetts Attorneys General demanded that ExxonMobil produce decades of documents and communications concerning climate and energy policies.
-The New York AG, for example, "target[ed] ExxonMobil's speech and associational activities in Texas, including investor filings, the 'Outlook for Energy reports' ... and communications with trade associations and industry groups."
+Pawa's fingerprints were also on the document requests the New York and Massachusetts AGs issued to ExxonMobil.
+The New York AG, for example, "target[ed] ExxonMobil's speech and associational activities in Texas, including investor filings, the 'Outlook for Energy reports' . . . and communications with trade associations and industry groups."
 Id. ¶ 21.
-The Massachusetts AG "target[ed] specific statements ExxonMobil and its executives made in Texas," including "documents concerning ... a 1982 article prepared by the Coordination and Planning Division of Exxon Research and Engineering Company" and "communications concerning regulatory filings prepared at ExxonMobil's corporate offices in Texas."
+And the Massachusetts AG "target[ed] specific statements ExxonMobil and its executives made in Texas," including "documents concerning . . . a 1982 article prepared by the Coordination and Planning Division of Exxon Research and Engineering Company" and "communications concerning regulatory filings prepared at ExxonMobil's corporate offices in Texas."
 Id. ¶ 20.